Marlo Chandler: Fictional character biography

 Marlo apparently reappears in Las Vegas some years later. to talk with Ben Reilly, the clone of Spider-Man, recently brought back to life and having spent time acting as the new Jackal, but it is soon revealed that this is actually Death, using Marlo's body to talk with Reilly due to their prior bond.

 Powers and abilities

 Marlo Chandler is an expert gymnast and swimmer.

 For a time, Marlo possesses a "death wish" power after her time serving as host to the cosmic being known as Death, which results in her being able to unconsciously shape reality when she makes wishes, although this power only works if she is not consciously trying to use it.
 She eventually erases this power after she wishes that she no longer had it.
 It has been revealed the connection with Death can be rekindled under extreme circumstances, allowing her to access the powers of the cosmic being Mistress Death herself.

-As the new Harpy, Marlo has superhuman strength and durability as well as the ability to fly and fire energy bolts from her hands.
+As the Harpy, Marlo has superhuman strength and durability as well as the ability to fly and fire energy bolts from her hands.